-Ensure you know about the Required Permissions for Nimbus.
-Consent will be requested from the corresponding users during service team provisioning and first login.
+Ensure you learn about the Required App Permissions for Nimbus Apps and Services.
+Additional User Permissions will be requested from the onboarded Nimbus users during service team provisioning and first login.

 External access required